 We’re talking about your go-to brands.
 You know, the ones you swear by and only ever-so-cautiously deviate from.

-Think of “cult” brands—the brands that have the most devout fans.
-The types of brands that people really commit to.
-Think about skate kids queueing for hours in the rain in NYC or the “I only wear Nike trainers” person in your life.
-The fact that we can pretty accurately guess that you know someone who’s a big-time Nike fan says it all.
-Right?
+Think of 'cult' brands — the ones with the most dedicated and passionate fans.
+These are the brands that people truly commit to.
+Picture skate kids queuing for hours in the rain in NYC for the latest drop, or the "I only drink Pepsi vs. Coca-Cola" aficionado in your circle.
+The fact that we can confidently guess you know someone who's a big-time Coca-Cola or Pepsi fan says it all, doesn't it?

 Besides the obvious benefits of high engagement, word-of-mouth, and great customer retention, there are a few somewhat unexpected benefits of having a fiercely loyal following.
 The usual rules of engagement between brands and consumers start to blur once buyers turn into fans.
 For example, buyers are less sensitive to price.
 They’re not just buying a product, they’re buying in to an ethos, a lifestyle, an aspiration—and they’re willing to pay for it.